Forbidden regimes in the distribution of bipartite quantum correlations due to multiparty entanglement: Conclusion

-In this work, we find that the monogamy score of any quantum correlation measure, for almost all $n$-qubit quantum states, is bounded above by certain simple functions of the generalized geometric measure, which quantifies the amount of genuine multipartite entanglement present in the system.
-We find that the bound is a quadratic function for the entanglement-based measures considered and an entropic function for the information-theoretic measures, and is universally satisfied for all three-qubit states.
-We show that such upper bound holds also for an arbitrary number of qubits provided the states satisfy certain conditions.
+In this work, we find that the monogamy score of any quantum correlation measure, for a large majority of $n$-qubit quantum states, is bounded above by certain simple functions of the generalized geometric measure, which quantifies the amount of genuine multipartite entanglement present in the system. {We find that the bound is universally satisfied for all three-qubit states.} We show that such an upper bound holds also for an arbitrary number of qubits provided the states satisfy certain conditions.
 We derive a set of necessary conditions to characterize the set of states that may violate the bound, and numerically observe that the set is extremely small.
 Moreover, we analytically investigate several important classes of multiparty quantum states with arbitrary number of parties for which we show that the conditions required to have the upper bound on monogamy scores of computable bipartite measures are satisfied.

-The obtained monogamy score bound due to the genuine multiparty entanglement in the system shows a forbidden regime in the distribution of bipartite quantum correlation measures among different parties in a multiparty system and limits the amount by which the monogamy inequality can be satisfied.
-The results provide a unifying framework to study monogamy relations in both entanglement and information-theoretic quantum correlations and thus provide an interesting direction for further investigation.
+The obtained monogamy score bound due to the genuine multiparty entanglement in the system shows a forbidden regime in the distribution of bipartite quantum correlation measures among different parties in a multiparty system. {More specifically, given a certain amount of genuine multipartite entanglement, the monogamy score corresponding to any bipartite quantum correlation measure is forbidden to go above a certain value.} The results provide a unifying framework to study monogamy relations in both entanglement and information-theoretic quantum correlations.